Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 It has distinctive yellow legs and a yellow bill with a black ring around it, hence its name.
 But what sets this gull apart from others is its webbed feet.

-Like many aquatic birds, the Ring-Billed Gull’s webbed feet can swim and forage for food in the water.
+Like many aquatic birds, the Ring-Billed Gull’s webbed feet allow it to swim and forage for food in the water.

-The webs between its toes help it paddle through the water with ease while providing better traction on slippery surfaces like rocks and ice.
+The webs between its toes help it paddle through the water easily while providing better traction on slippery surfaces like rocks and ice.

 While these gulls thrive better near bodies of water such as lakes, rivers, and coastal areas, they are also known to frequent parking lots and fields searching for food.